-AI status is applied independently and consistently within a particular financial institution.
-If an investor opts-in for AI status, this will be applied to all account(s) which are held in their name with their financial services provider.
-AI status cannot be individually modified on a transactional basis.
+An AI status is applied independently and consistently within a particular financial institution.
+If an investor opts in for an AI status, this will be applied to all accounts held in their name with their financial services provider.
+The AI status cannot be individually modified on a transactional basis.

-Can Existing Investments where AI Status is Held be Subject to the Regulatory Safeguards Accorded to a non-AI after an Investor Successfully Opts-out of being an AI?
+Can existing investments where an AI status is held be subject to the regulatory safeguards accorded to a non-AI after an investor successfully opts out of being an AI?

 No, they will not benefit from regulatory safeguards accorded to a non-AI.
 Only investments where an opt-out choice has been processed will be subject to the regulatory safeguards accorded to a non-AI.

-Can an Investor Change their Mind and Withdraw Consent to be Treated as an AI after the Opt-in Form has been Signed?
+Can an investor change his mind and withdraw consent to be treated as an AI after an opt-in form has been signed?

-Yes, there is a right to withdraw consent at any time.
+Yes, there is a right to withdraw consent at any point in time.